Alprog/PixHub/README.md

 ## PixHub

-Application to remote control Pixoo64 from PC
+Application for remote control Pixoo64 from PC